el3um4s/strani-anelli-blog/_posts/2022/2022-12-13-devadvent-2022-13-growth-of-a-population/2022-12-13-devadvent-2022-13-growth-of-a-population.md

 The most difficult point is to understand the problem well.
 Since we are talking about population, the number must be an integer.
 Writing 0.25 inhabitants is meaningless.
 For this I have to use the Math.trunc() method to truncate the number of the expected population.

-I can write the same function a little more succinctly.
+I can write the same function a little more concise.

 ```js
 function nbYear(p0, percent, aug, p) {